UNBOUND-CONTROL(8) Unbound UNBOUND-CONTROL(8)

 STATISTIC COUNTERS

-The stats command shows a number of statistic counters.
+The stats and stats_noreset commands show a number of statistic coun-

 threadX.num.queries